 Most vehicles today have one multi-speed fan that blows air through a series of ducts and vents based on the driver’s selection.
-These different speeds are usually controlled through a set of resistors which are controlled by the fan switch.
-These resistors are coupled in sequence depending on the fan speed chosen by the driver.
-The resistors get hot as they power the fan so, often times, they can burn out causing certain speeds of your fan to stop working, the fan to get stuck at a certain speed, or the fan to stop blowing altogether.
+These different speeds are usually controlled through a set of resistors or small computer module which is controlled by the fan switch.
+The resistors or module get hot as they power the fan so, often times, they can burn out causing certain speeds of the fan in your car to stop working, the fan to get stuck at a certain speed, or the fan to stop blowing altogether.
 Since these resistors get hot, many car manufacturers will install them into the ventilation ducts of your car to keep them cool.
-Changing them can be as easy as removing two screws and one electrical connection and installing a new set of resistors which are available at your local parts store.
+Changing them can be as easy as removing two screws and one electrical connection and installing a new set of resistors or a new module which are available at your local parts store.
 Although each vehicle is a little bit different, these systems are often very similar so this instructional article may be helpful.

-The second problem you may have this spring is having your ventilation system continue to blow warm air even when the air conditioner is turned on.
+The second problem you may have on a hot day is having your ventilation system continue to blow warm air even when the air conditioner is turned on.
 This problem has to do with your air conditioning system itself.
 Your air conditioning system uses a refrigerant, a compressor, an expansion valve and two heat exchangers to cool the air inside the cabin of your vehicle.
 For a more in-depth look at automotive air conditioning systems, read this How Stuff Works article!
 With little or no use during a long winter, the air conditioning system may have problems when re-engaged.
-Occasionally there could be problems with the compressor, but usually the problem is a slow leak that has caused enough refrigerant to leak out causing your air conditioner to malfunction.
+Occasionally there could be problems with the compressor, but usually, the problem is a slow leak that has caused enough refrigerant to leak out causing your air conditioner to malfunction.

-To fix your air conditioner, you must first seal the leak and then replace the lost refrigerant.
+To fix your air conditioning system, you must first seal the leak and then replace the lost refrigerant.
 Red Angel A/C Stop Leak and Conditioner can accomplish the most difficult part, sealing the leak, all in an easy to use aerosol can.
-Red Angel A/C Stop Leak Aerosol comes in an easy-to-use container with an attached coupler for the R-134a air conditioning system in your vehicle.
-Red Angel A/C Stop Leak has 2 ounces of a powerful leak stopping agent that will not harm or clog any of the components in your system and will remain inert in the system until it reaches the leak.
+Red Angel A/C Stop Leak and Conditioner comes in an easy-to-use container with an attached coupler for the R-134a air conditioning system in your vehicle.
+Red Angel A/C Stop Leak and Conditioner is a powerful leak stopping agent that will not harm or clog any of the components in your system and will remain inert in the system until it reaches the leak.
 The temperature differential at the leak will activate the leak sealer in Red Angel, sealing the leak permanently.
-Red Angel also has 2.5 ounces of refrigerant to replace the refrigerant that leaked out over the winter, completely fixing your air conditioning system in one can.
+Once the leak is sealed, you can add the correct amount of R-143a refrigerant to your system getting your air conditioning back to cooling like normal.

-Red Angel is available online or you can order at any of our partnering auto parts stores like:
+You can find Red Angel A/C Stop Leak and Conditioner at any of our partnering local auto parts stores like: